rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

 - **Resource**: A resource is an object created in OCI, such as Compute instances, blocks, virtual cloud networks (VCNs), and subnets.

-- **User**: Assign users to a group that provides limited privileges and access to OCI resources according to the tenancy and compartment policies for the group.
+- **User**: A user is assigned to a group that provides limited privileges and access to OCI resources according to the tenancy and compartment policies for the group.

 - **Group**: A group is a collection of users that have access to the same OCI resources.
 A user can be a member of one or more groups.

-- **Dynamic group**: Dynamic groups provide security and enable you to manage keys on the client-side rather than the server-side.
+- **Dynamic group**: A dynamic group provides security and enables you to manage keys on the client-side rather than the server-side.
 A dynamic group can link specific instances in the compartment.
 You can assign a policy to a dynamic group to provide access to a specific instance to access through an application